 Hello and welcome friends, familiar and new.
-I’m Jan and I live in a house that we are renovating in a forest in Brittany.
+I’m Jan and I live in a house that we are renovating in a forest.
 I hold spaces for those on journeys of transformation.
 I believe story is powerful and that the earth offers healing through our daily connection and herbal allies.
 Let’s create a little alchemy together.
 You are so welcome here.
 My Sunday posts are always free and you may find it easier to read online as some email clients have a length limit.

 Across time and place, story and ritual have been twin poles of culture.
 We make sense of life in the stories we tell and we often ground those stories in ritual.
-Together they form a rhythm.
+Together they form a rhythm.Â

 Rituals can be complex rites or simple repetitions that anchor a place, time, way of being in the world...
 Rituals of words, gestures, objects, performance…